NeseOS/NeseOS/README.md

 You need to check "release" section before install NeseOS's released computer operating systems.

 # NOTE:
-If you using VirtualBox, you need to install original Windows XP operating system before upgrade Windows XP to Nese XP or Windows os to NeseOS.
+If you using VirtualBox, you need to install original Windows XP or Windows os operating system before upgrade Windows XP to Nese XP or Windows os to NeseOS.